 - Add the chickpeas to a bowl, cover fully with water and allow to soak overnight.

-- Drain and rinse and add to a saucepan, cover with water, bring to a boil, add the lid (slightly ajar)and then simmer for 1 hr and 30 mins, until chickpeas and cooked and creamy in texture.
+- Drain and rinse chickpeas and add to a saucepan, cover with water, bring to a boil, add the lid (slightly ajar)and then simmer for 1 hr and 30 mins, until chickpeas are cooked and creamy in texture.